Meet The Essentials

 WATKINS GLEN, Jan.
 8, 2021 -- Welcome to The Essentials -- a compendium of outstanding Schuyler County individuals.
 There were 24 selected in 2018, two more in 2020, and two more now, in 2021.

 This group of outstanding Schuyler County natives or citizens are not members of the Schuyler County Hall of Fame -- have not been granted that high accolade.
 Perhaps they should have been, or will be.

-We -- a committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
-Even with three women inducted this year, men outnumber women in the Hall, 40-8.
+We -- a small committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
+Even with three women joining the Hall at its last induction in 2018, men outnumber women there by a 40-8 margin.

-The selections are subjective in nature.
+The selections here are subjective in nature.
 Other women and men could easily have been chosen.
-This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have had a tendency to shake up the status quo, making life a little better for all of us.
+This is not intended to disparage or slight anyone, but merely to accentuate the positive -- to turn the spotlight on some among us who have made life a little better for all of us.

 Glenda Gephart: A longtime reporter for the Star-Gazette, she is also the former editor of the Watkins Review, which she turned from an advertising medium into a journalistic one.
 She headed a successful WGHS Sports Boosters; is currently executive director of the Schuyler County Historical Society's Brick Museum; held a key role at the International Motor Racing Research Center; has helped spearhead the annual Friends of the Library book sale; and has headed such organizations as the Schuyler League of Women Voters.